Economics (Ph.D.)

 Academic Scholarship: All course work must be completed in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.

-Doctoral Dissertation Outline and Record of Approval: This form must be approved by the student’s dissertation advisory committee, the Director of Graduate Studies in Economics, and the Dean of the Graduate School.
+Doctoral Dissertation Outline and Record of Approval: This form must be approved by the student’s Faculty Dissertation Committee, the Director of Graduate Studies, and the Dean of the Graduate School.

-The Doctoral Dissertation: The doctoral candidate is required to submit a doctoral dissertation on a topic satisfactory to his/her Faculty Dissertation Committee.
+The Doctoral Dissertation: The student is required to submit a doctoral dissertation on a topic satisfactory to his/her Faculty Dissertation Committee.

-Public Lecture: Upon acceptance of the dissertation, the student will deliver a final lecture in accordance with Graduate School procedures.
+Public Lecture and Defense: Upon acceptance of the dissertation, the student will deliver a final lecture and defense in accordance with Graduate School procedures.